BranchyMcBranchface/WeatherflowTempest/README.md

  - Install [rain-gauge-card](https://github.com/t1gr0u/rain-gauge-card) card from Hacs.
  - Install [UV-Index-card](https://github.com/t1gr0u/uv-index-card) card from Hacs.
  - Install [swiss-army-knife-card](https://github.com/AmoebeLabs/swiss-army-knife-card/projects?query=is%3Aopen) card from Hacs.
  - Add the sensors to your dashboard.
 Some sensors are French translations of the station's states.
 If you use English, you won't need it.
+Il can be in configuration.yaml or sensors.yaml files.
+Personally, I use Packages.
  - Copy the Swiss-Army-Knife templates files sak-layout-mjt-demi-cercle-graphique.yaml and sak-layout-mjt-meteo.yaml in the following folder.
    - /config/lovelace/sak_templates/templates/layouts/
  - Copy the Swiss-Army-Knife colorstops templates files colorstops_mjt_distance_eclaires.yaml and colostops_mjt_nb_eclaires.yaml in the following folder.